Looking after your health during the menopause

 As your ovaries produce less oestrogen over time, you may require a higher dose of HRT, but also a different delivery method.

-"Transdermal skin patches are great for the oestrogen part, but there isn't a patch currently available that gives you the higher dose of oestrogen with balanced progestogen," says Currie.
+Currie says: "Transdermal skin patches are great for the oestrogen part, but there isn't a patch currently available that gives you the higher dose of oestrogen with balanced progestogen.

-Peers is also inclined towards transdermal delivery (patches or gels) rather than tablets for the same reason.
+Peers is also inclined towards transdermal delivery (patches or gels) rather than tablets for this reason.

 "It's worth noting though that women vary in how they react to HRT and in absorption of hormones through the skin.
 I was using one brand of HRT gel and my levels dropped but when I switched to another brand it absorbed and levels went up, so it is worth experimenting and finding what works for you."